carlosrah/red-tide-hobo-surfer/README.md

-# Salty-Rails
+# Red Tide Hobo Surfer

-This Vagrant/SaltStack configuration is my attempt to automate a basic Ruby, Rails-friendly, environment with a MySQL database.
+This is a Vagrant/SaltStack configuration to build disposable Ruby development environments with a MySQL database option.

-While this was built with Rails in mind, there is nothing preventing the user from using this for any Ruby specific project where they want an isolated development environment with a MySQL database.
+While this was built with Rails and Sinatra in mind, there is nothing preventing the user from using this for any Ruby specific project where they want an isolated development environment with a MySQL database.

-In other words, there is nothing Rails specific with this environment.

 ## Requirements